CosmoStat/Tutorials/presentation_tips.md

 - Professional experience
 - Feedback I got from people over the years
 - [Coursera Presentation Skills Specialization](https://www.coursera.org/specializations/presentation-skills?) by Alexei Kapterev that I attended
-- Lectures on spoken communication by my father (Massimo Pettorino)
+- Lectures on spoken communication by my father (Prof. Massimo Pettorino)

 This tutorial is mainly meant for scientists, but several tips can be useful for other types of talks.